 About Halong Bay

-A UNESCO World Heritage site, Halong Bay is often included in lists of natural wonders.
-A magnificent feat of nature that rarely fails to impress.
+Ha Long Bay, Vietnam, is famous for its scenic rock formations.
+A UNESCO World Heritage site, it is often included in lists of natural wonders.
+Halong Bay is a magnificent feat of nature that rarely fails to impress.

-As one of Vietnams premier tourist destinations, Halong Bay is famed for its junk boat tours and sea kayak expeditions.
-The region is also renown for scuba diving, rock climbing and hiking in mountainous Cát Bà National Park.
+As one of Vietnam’s premier tourist destinations, the region is famed for its junk boat cruises and sea kayak expeditions.
+The region is also renowned for scuba diving, rock climbing, and hiking in mountainous Cát Bà National Park.

 How Long to Spend in Halong Bay

-There are many options for day trips from Hanoi to Halong Bay as there are for 1 night/2day tours and cruises.
-However, unless you are flying from Hanoi, if you factor the travel time, we feel this is just too short to enjoy the beauty of Halong Bay beyond the main tourist areas.
+There are many options for day trips from Hanoi to Halong Bay, as there are 1 night/2 day tours and Halong Bay cruises.
+However, unless you are flying from Hanoi, if you factor in the travel time, we feel a day trip is just too short to enjoy the beauty of Halong Bay beyond the main tourist areas.

-Our recommendation would be a 3 day/2 night cruise or longer.
-If you really can’t budget that kind of time in your Vietnam itinerary, at least spend one night.
+Our recommendation would be a 3-day/2 night cruise or longer.
+If you can’t budget that time in your Vietnam itinerary, at least spend one night.
 A day trip would be very rushed.

 How to Get to Halong Bay